Trilinear compensated compactness and Burnett's conjecture in general relativity: Introduction

 Our main result is a proof of Conjecture~\ref{conj:Burnett} under two additional assumptions: \begin{enumerate} \item ($\mathbb U(1)$ symmetry.)
 The sequence $\{h_n\}_{n=1}^{+\infty}$ and the limit $h_0$ all admit a $\mathbb U(1)$ symmetry (without necessarily obeying a polarization condition). \item (Elliptic gauge.)
 All the metrics can be put in an elliptic gauge and the bounds \eqref{eq:bounds.caricature} hold in this gauge. \end{enumerate}

 The following is our main theorem; see Theorem~\ref{thm:main} for a precise statement. \begin{thm} Conjecture~\ref{conj:Burnett} is true under the above two additional assumptions. \end{thm}

-Theorem~\ref{thm:intro} implies a fortiori that the effective stress-energy-momentum tensor is traceless, obeys the \underline{dominant} energy condition (i.e.~for all future-directed causal vector $X$, $-T_{\mu\nu}X^\nu$ is a future-directed causal vector), and is non-negative in the sense that $T(X,X)\geq 0$ pointwise for all vector field $X$ (not necessarily causal).
+Theorem~\ref{thm:intro} implies a fortiori that the effective stress-energy-momentum tensor is traceless, obeys the \underline{dominant} energy condition (i.e.~for every future-directed causal vector $X$, the vector $-T^{\mu}{}_{\nu}X^\nu$ is also future-directed and causal), and is non-negative in the sense that $T(X,X)\geq 0$ pointwise for every vector field $X$ (not necessarily causal).
 In fact, we show that these statements continue to hold even if we relax the convergence assumption to be significantly weaker than \eqref{eq:bounds.caricature}.
-We give an informal statement here but refer the reader to Theorem~\ref{thm:prelim} for a precise statement. \begin{thm} Suppose \eqref{eq:bounds.caricature} is replaced by the conditions that $h_n\to h_0$ uniformly on compact sets and $\rd h_n \rightharpoonup \rd h_0$ weakly in $L^{p_0}_{loc}$ for some $p_0 > \f 83$.
-Assume moreover that $h_n$, $h_0$ all admit a $\mathbb U(1)$ symmetry and are put in an elliptic gauge.
+We give an informal statement here but refer the reader to Theorem~\ref{thm:prelim} for a precise statement. \begin{thm} Suppose \eqref{eq:bounds.caricature} is replaced by the conditions that $h_n\to h_0$ uniformly on compact sets and $\rd h_n \rightharpoonup \rd h_0$ weakly in $L^{p_0}_{\mathrm{loc}}$ for some $p_0 > \f 83$.

 Then the effective stress-energy-momentum tensor is traceless, obeys the dominant energy condition, and is non-negative. \end{thm}